What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 • 5-minute easy cool-down

 Why it works: Perfect for beginners or those returning to exercise.
-The surges elevate intensity enough to trigger endocannabinoids without the impact of running.
+The brief increases in effort may help elevate exercise intensity while remaining beginner friendly.
 For best results, find a route with some hills.

 4. Continuous Circuit Training (25-35 minutes)